AdobeDocs/commerce-learn.en/help/app-builder/first-app/env-file.md

 # The `.env` file

 This is a special file that is not part of the sample module, but is important for use in your Adobe Developer App Builder application.
-This contains secrets and elements.
-Do not commit this file to a repository.
+It contains secrets and other information that should not be committed to a repository.

 ## Who is this video for?

-* Developers new to Adobe Commerce with limited experience with Adobe App Builder who is learning about the .env file.
+* Developers new to Adobe Commerce with limited experience using Adobe App Builder who want to learn about the `.env` file.

 ## Video content